smlhelp/book/src/start/install.md

 If you already have one, feel free to skip this step!

 There are many many choices for a Vim plugin manager, but I recommend using [Vim-Plug](https://github.com/junegunn/vim-plug).
-You can set it up with:
+You can install it with:

 `curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`